philippe-heitzmann/Business_Case_Study_HomeDepot_Lowes/README.md

 		business opportunity that Lowes, Home Depot and/or Tool Time may have if they are or are not located in the areas that have high demands for real estate opportunities.

+			It appears that the Northeast, Texas, Ohio, California, and Florida are all good areas for stores to be loacted, according to "Demand Score."
+This somewhat agrees with the model predictions; there were a lot of predicted locations in California and the Northeast.

 	1. Add the following as features to the original HDLo data set and predict again where Tool Time should build its next 5 stores.